>>> UPDATED FOR 2018! <<<

 *Morning Teaching Time

-Our morning teaching time this year will be led by Steve Hambrick, Pastor of Vintage242 Church.
-Steve is a deep well and we are thankful for his willingness to invest in our students.
+Our morning teaching time this year will be led by David Eldridge, Pastor of Stonebridge Church.
+David is a brilliant speaker, and we are thankful for his willingness to invest in our students.

 "Morning Thing" is our game time together each morning.
 Get your game faces on and be ready for lots of fun!